jiahuang/d3-timeline/README.md

 Sets the formatting of the showToday line.
 Color cycle can also be of the format `rgb(x, y, z)`.

 ###.showBorder()
 Takes in no arguments.
-Toogles a vertical line showing the borders of one specific timeline.
+Toggles a vertical line showing the borders of one specific timeline.
 Uses showBorderFormat for the line formatting.

 ###.showBorderFormat({marginTop: , marginBottom:, width: , color: })
 Sets the formatting of the showBorder line.
 Color cycle can also be of the format `rgb(x, y, z)`.